thecodingmachine/graphqlite/docs/other_frameworks.md

 $runner->run();
 ```

-We are initializing a Zend RequestHandler (that receives requests) and we now pass it a Zend Stratigility `MiddlewarePipe`.
+Here we are initializing a Zend `RequestHandler` (it receives requests) and we pass it to a Zend Stratigility `MiddlewarePipe`.
-This `MiddlewarePipe` comes from the container.
-The container is declared in the `config/container.php` file:
+This `MiddlewarePipe` comes from the container declared in the `config/container.php` file:

 **config/container.php**

 ```php
 <?php